oriolgual/reefpoints/source/posts/2015-05-20-the-new-dockyard-dot-com.md

 Along with these stories we'll not just tell you how we did things, we plan to show you.
-We'll be open sourcing all of the code for the Ember front and as well as the Phoenix back end in the coming weeks.
+We'll be open sourcing all of the code for the Ember front-end as well as the Phoenix back-end in the coming weeks.
 There are also many libraries that we plan to extract from the application to share with everyone.